frmichel/sparql-micro-service/doc/01-usage.md

 ```

 Now, we have split ?name into two variables ?name and ?name2.
 Line `BIND (?name as ?name2)` forces the SPARQL engine to evaluate the first service to get values of variable ?name.
 Then, it assigns those values to ?name2.
-This *should* results in the second invocation to be done along with the values, typically provided as an extra VALUES clause.
+This *should* result in the second invocation to be done along with the values, typically provided as an extra VALUES clause.

 **Note however that the way the second service is invoked totally depends on the strategy of the SPARQL engine being used.
 Hence, the behavior may vary from one engine to the other.**